patrickgdl/diariofin/packages/dashboard/README.md

-# FluxoZen's Dashboard
+# Fluxozen's Dashboard

-This is the dashboard for FluxoZen's website.
+This is the dashboard for Fluxozen's website.

 ## Running locally